 Key accountabilities Deliverables / Outcomes 1.
-Care of Patients Performance of diagnostic and interventional procedure in the cardiac catheterisation laboratories Review of patients undergoing diagnostic and interventional procedure pre and post procedure 2.
-Research ■ Undertake research and clinical audit related to cardiology Imaging.
+Care of Patients Performance of diagnostic and interventional procedure in the cardiac catheterisation laboratories Review of patients undergoing diagnostic and interventional procedure pre and post procedure Review of out-patients.
+Communicating and consulting with senior and junior medical staff and other health professionals for maintaining flow of information, solving problems and learning.
+Being readily available for advice and/or intervention when on duty.
+Initiating and maintaining high quality clinical.
+Initiating prompt correspondence and other appropriate communication with outside practitioners.
+Participation in the afterhours RMO, SMO On-Call roster for Cardiology (depending on experience) Assessment and management plans are clearly documented and implemented Practical expertise is demonstrated in diagnostic and therapeutic procedures undertaken The patient understands the management or intervention of the illness All protocols and practice standards are adhered to Feedback from patients and staff is positive 2.
+Research Undertake research and clinical audit related to interventional cardiology.
 All clinical trial coordination activities must comply with statutory and legislative requirements, eg ○ Ministry of Health Guidelines for Good Clinical Research Practice (GCRP), ○ Privacy Code 1993 and Health Information Privacy Code 1994.
 3. Training and Education Attend and participate in departmental and other appropriate general education sessions.
 Participation in understanding, learning and reporting on cardiac, technical and other procedures.
 Involvement in ongoing departmental clinical research and audit procedures.
 Assist/participate as appropriate with ward in-service training programmes and department seminars.
-4. Te Tiriti o Waitangi Work in partnership with stakeholders to achieve our equity goals for Māori and ensure Te Tiriti o Waitangi obligations are adhered to Equity outcomes are front and centre in goals, performance monitoring and plans for service and team performance Cultural competence is grown across the team, supporting inclusion and partnership.
+4. Te Tiriti o Waitangi Work in partnership with stakeholders to achieve our equity goals for Māori and ensure Te Tiriti o Waitangi obligations are adhered to Equity outcomes are front and centre in goals, performance monitoring and plans for service and team performance

+Cultural competence is grown across the team, supporting inclusion and partnership.
 5. Health & Safety Ensure all Health & Safety obligations under the legislation are applied and managed to and that a culture of safe practice is second nature Actively support and ensure compliance with Health & Safety policy and procedures; ensuring staff also support and comply.
 Maintain a proactive culture of Health & Safety supported by systems.
 Ensure providers are aware of and have processes to comply with their health and safety responsibilities